aaguy-hue/8-Bit/README.md

 [![support server](https://discord.com/api/guilds/770895120886661130/embed.png)](https://discord.com/invite/VPPrpmQ44q)

-**NOTICE: Discord.py, a major dependency of the bot has stopped development.
-As such, this bot may be prone to breaking changes by Discord in future.**
+**NOTICE: Heroku has removed their free tier.
+As a student, I am unable to host the bot and development of this bot is suspended.**

 A discord bot to have fun with friends!
 The bot is hosted on heroku, use this link to invite the bot: https://dsc.gg/8bit.